CodeLifter-sys/rapidclip-generator/README.md

 ## **How to Use**

-Before running RapidClip, ensure that the required environment variables are set.
-Use the `.env.example` file as a template and create a `.env` file with the following variables:
+Before running RapidClip, you need to set up your environment by creating a `.env` file from the provided `.env.example` template.
+Define the following variables:

 ```plaintext
 OPENAI_API_KEY=your-openai-api-key